amer/resinfra/standalone-deployment/README.md

 # Prerequisites
 ## Authentication Data
 In order to deploy machines, this script needs access to your cloud accounts.
-Therefore, an Account on Google Cloud, AWS and Hetzner Cloud is needed, as well as the login information for a Proxmox user that has the needed rights.
+Therefore, an Account on AWS, Azure and Hetzner Cloud is needed, as well as the login information for a Proxmox user that has the needed rights.
 In the most cases you have to create a specific access token.
 Please use the specific cloud provider documentation on how to create these.

 Populate the `secret.tfvars` with your credentials.
 See the `secret.tfvars.example` files as examples.